AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 Exercises
 ---------

-If you are at Aalto, everything will work.
-Otherwise, if you are in Finland (but not at CSC) ``module load fgci-common`` will make our modules available on your cluster.

-.. exercise:: Applications-1: Find Tensorflow documentation

-   This is an exercise in finding out how to use a new program on Triton.
-The goal is not to actually use tensorflow, but practice searching for information on it.

-   Figure out how to use ``tensorflow``:  What is the documentation page on scicomp.aalto.fi?
-Can you see any issues where others have asked for special support?

-   If you want to use Python, see if you can import it.
-For example, try to run ``python`` and then in Python run ``import tensorflow``.
+These are more for thinking than anything.

-.. exercise:: Applications-2: Check your needs
+.. exercise:: Applications-1: Check your needs

-   Find the Applications page link above, and check the list for ways to find out if we already have your software installed.
+   Find the Applications page link above, the issue tracker, etc., and if we already have your software installed.
 See if we have what you need, using any of the strategies on that list.

-.. exercise:: (optional) Applications-3: Spack package list

-   From the Applications page, find the Spack package list (warning: it's a very long page and takes a while to load).
-Does it have anything useful to you?

-.. exercise:: (optional) Applications-4: Your group's needs
+.. exercise:: (optional) Applications-2: Your group's needs

    Discuss among your group what software you need, if it's available, and how you might get it.
 Can they tell you how to get started?